 Feijoada national dish

-Black beans slow-cooked with multiple cuts of pork (sausage, ribs, bacon, sometimes dried beef), served with rice, sautéed collard greens (couve), farofa (toasted manioc flour), orange slices, and chili sauce.
+Black beans slow-cooked with several cuts of pork (sausage, ribs, bacon, sometimes dried beef), served with rice, sautéed collard greens, farofa, orange slices, and chili sauce.
 The orange isn’t decoration.
-It cuts the richness.
-Traditionally eaten on Wednesdays and Saturdays, never at night.
-Casa da Feijoada in Ipanema is the safe tourist pick; a working-class boteco on Saturday at noon is the better one.
-Plan to skip dinner.
+It cuts the richness, and you’ll want it to.
+Feijoada is a lunch dish, traditionally Wednesdays and Saturdays and rarely eaten in the evening; Casa da Feijoada in Ipanema is the safe tourist pick, while a working-class boteco at Saturday noon is usually the better one.
+Either way, skip dinner.
+You won’t miss it.

 Moqueca Bahian or Capixaba

-A fish stew that exists in two regional schools, and Brazilians will argue about which is correct.
-Moqueca baiana uses coconut milk and bright orange dendê palm oil, deep tropical flavors, often with shrimp alongside white fish, served in a clay pot.
-Moqueca capixaba from Espírito Santo is the lighter one: no coconut milk, no dendê, achiote (urucum) for color, and it lets the fish speak.
-Both come with rice and pirão (a thick gravy made from cooking broth and manioc flour).
-Try both if you can.
+Moqueca is a fish stew with two rival schools and a permanent argument attached.
+Moqueca baiana runs on coconut milk and bright orange dendê palm oil, deep tropical flavors, often shrimp alongside white fish, served bubbling in a clay pot.
+Moqueca capixaba, from Espírito Santo, strips all that back: no coconut, no dendê, just achiote for color and the fish doing the talking.
+Both come with rice and pirão, a thick gravy whipped up from the cooking broth and manioc flour.
+Locals will tell you theirs is the correct one.
+Order both and stay out of it.

 Picanha churrasco cap of rump